rh-mobb/documentation/content/docs/aro/cert-manager/_index.md

    AZURE_SUBSCRIPTION_ID=$(az account show --output json | jq -r '.id')
    ```

-1. Restrict service principal - remove contributor role.
+1. Restrict service principal - remove contributor role if it exists.

-   >Note: This may not exist, safe to proceed.
+   >Note: If you get the error message `No matched assignments were found to delete`, that's fine, and it is safe to proceed.
 We're going to grant the DNS Management Role to it next.

    ```bash
    az role assignment delete --assignee $AZURE_CERT_MANAGER_SP_APP_ID --role Contributor